 5. There are classic "Apes" connections."Rise of the Planet of the Apes" featured a fun nod to the original "Apes" series in the form of a cameo for wayward astronaut George Taylor (Charlton Heston's character) and the doomed ship Icarus.
 "War" will continue to pay homage to the classic movies as it introduces two new, key characters fans will recognize.
 The film will feature the debut of Caesar's youngest son, Cornelius (Devyn Dalton), and mute human refugee Nova (Amiah Miller).
 Maybe we'll even see Taylor himself stop by in a future sequel.
 Speaking of which...

 6. There will be more sequels.It doesn't appear that "War" will be the last film in the current "Apes" series.
 Fox confirmed in October 2016 that a fourth film is already in development.
 We assume the ending to "War" will give a better idea of where the franchise is headed, however, Fox may have to move forward with a new director, as Matt Reeves has signed on to direct "The Batman" for Warner Bros.

-Caesar (Andy Serkis) and his apes are forced into a deadly conflict with an army of humans led by a ruthless colonel (Woody Harrelson).
-After the apes suffer unimaginable losses, Caesar wrestles with his darker instincts and begins his own mythic quest to avenge his kind.
-As the journey finally brings them face to face, Caesar and the colonel are pitted against each other in an epic battle that will determine the fate of both of their species and the future of the planet.
+Caesar and his apes are forced into a deadly conflict with an army of humans led by a ruthless Colonel.
+After the apes suffer unimaginable losses, Caesar wrestles with his darker instincts and begins his...
 Read More